Home

 Random image

-From Cot to Grave as the Normal Person* or a Savants*
+From Cot to Grave as the Survivalist* or a Idealists*

 Child

-As a child, the Savants* is a dreamer.
-In fact, the Savants* is a dreamer their whole life, but they are definitely openly a dreamer as a child.
+As a child, the Idealists* is a dreamer.
+In fact, the Idealists* is a dreamer their whole life, but they are definitely openly a dreamer as a child.
 (A parent can certainly force them to not express those dreams by treating the expression of them with disproval or insensitively otherwise.)
-An the Savants* child is preoccupied with their dreams for their future, once they grow up, what they’ll be once they grow up, developing a value system, and solidifying their own personal belief system.
+An the Idealists* child is preoccupied with their dreams for their future, once they grow up, what they’ll be once they grow up, developing a value system, and solidifying their own personal belief system.

-As a child, the Normal Person* is much more focussed on their parent and emulating their parent in everything possible.
+As a child, the Survivalist* is much more focussed on their parent and emulating their parent in everything possible.
 They follow namely their same-gender parent around and try to learn how to become that.
-An the Savants* child does this far less if at all.
-If a Savants* child wants to learn from their parent, it’s more a coincidental interest in the same things, rather than a need to become “like dad” or “like mom”.
+An the Idealists* child does this far less if at all.
+If a Idealists* child wants to learn from their parent, it’s more a coincidental interest in the same things, rather than a need to become “like dad” or “like mom”.

-An the Savants* has a stronger will than the Normal Person*, and they rarely ask for their parents for help.
-In fact, they may be quite militant about wanting to do everything themselves, learn new things, and the like, while the Normal Person* wants to learn from the parent or another adult directly.
+An the Idealists* has a stronger will than the Survivalist*, and they rarely ask for their parents for help.
+In fact, they may be quite militant about wanting to do everything themselves, learn new things, and the like, while the Survivalist* wants to learn from the parent or another adult directly.

-the Savants* love stories, movies, and video games, the Normal Person* are much more directed toward learning to do what their mom and dad do.
-(This may drive a Savants* parent onto the walls, as they’re trying to work while a child demands education.)
+the Idealists* love stories, movies, and video games, the Survivalist* are much more directed toward learning to do what their mom and dad do.
+(This may drive a Idealists* parent onto the walls, as they’re trying to work while a child demands education.)

 Teen

-A Normal Person* child will have a strong teenage rebellion phase.
+A Survivalist* child will have a strong teenage rebellion phase.
 They are testing their parent’s certainty as to what they should do in the future.
-An the Savants* child is likely to be either completely aloof toward their family or they conduct themselves very maturely in terms of “getting into trouble” as in, they won’t get into trouble.
+An the Idealists* child is likely to be either completely aloof toward their family or they conduct themselves very maturely in terms of “getting into trouble” as in, they won’t get into trouble.

-A Normal Person* teen can try everything and everything, kind of to find out what they can get away with and what they can’t.
-If you tell the Normal Person* pre-teen to NOT do something, they’re more than likely going to try and do just that.
+A Survivalist* teen can try everything and everything, kind of to find out what they can get away with and what they can’t.
+If you tell the Survivalist* pre-teen to NOT do something, they’re more than likely going to try and do just that.
 Then again, if you’re diligent about punishing them, or scolding them, they may do everything that you didn’t specifically tell them not to do in order to get onto your nerves as much as possible.

-A teen the Normal Person* is testing how much you love them, and how to deal with you in the future, as they do intend to stick around.
-An the Savants* is preparing for a life outside home town – the world’s their oyster – therefore, their interaction with the locals is not important to them at all.
+A teen the Survivalist* is testing how much you love them, and how to deal with you in the future, as they do intend to stick around.
+An the Idealists* is preparing for a life outside home town – the world’s their oyster – therefore, their interaction with the locals is not important to them at all.

-A teen the Normal Person* is very prone to peer-pressure and they are likely to change everything based on the current fashion trends, the current hot recording artist, they feel “but everyone else has one” is a perfectly valid reason for them to have something or do something.
+A teen the Survivalist* is very prone to peer-pressure and they are likely to change everything based on the current fashion trends, the current hot recording artist, they feel “but everyone else has one” is a perfectly valid reason for them to have something or do something.
 “I MUST have that” is their motto.
-An the Savants* doesn’t really care about must-have items, and rarely argues with their parent about material stuff they should buy him or her.
-An the Savants* kid will go to school wearing a blanket if their parents feel it’s too expensive to buy him or her clothes.
-A Normal Person* would die in shame if they don’t get the latest gadget that “everyone else has”.
+An the Idealists* doesn’t really care about must-have items, and rarely argues with their parent about material stuff they should buy him or her.
+An the Idealists* kid will go to school wearing a blanket if their parents feel it’s too expensive to buy him or her clothes.
+A Survivalist* would die in shame if they don’t get the latest gadget that “everyone else has”.

-A Normal Person* teen is easily embarrassed by their parent’s behavior, but a Savants* teen doesn’t take ownership of their parent’s bad behavior or other flaws.
-To them, the parents are a completely separate unit, but to the Normal Person* teen, the parents are an extension of their own image.
+A Survivalist* teen is easily embarrassed by their parent’s behavior, but a Idealists* teen doesn’t take ownership of their parent’s bad behavior or other flaws.
+To them, the parents are a completely separate unit, but to the Survivalist* teen, the parents are an extension of their own image.

 A young adult (single)

-A young the Savants* is mild-mannered as always.
+A young the Idealists* is mild-mannered as always.
 They may well dress to a subculture, but they’re rarely boisterous in their behavior.
 They are looking for people who they feel they can be free to be themselves with, but they can be understated in going about it.
-A young the Savants* acts pretty spoken for the way it looks like to the Normal Person*, but if they find out they’re single, the Normal Person* may deem them an easy target for a relationship.
-An the Savants* young person is often impressed by the Normal Person*e’s boisterous way of being, as they are looking for a liberator, and the Normal Person* fits the bill perfectly.
+A young the Idealists* acts pretty spoken for the way it looks like to the Survivalist*, but if they find out they’re single, the Survivalist* may deem them an easy target for a relationship.
+An the Idealists* young person is often impressed by the Survivalist*e’s boisterous way of being, as they are looking for a liberator, and the Survivalist* fits the bill perfectly.

-As time goes on, the Savants* give themselves more and more freedom.
+As time goes on, the Idealists* give themselves more and more freedom.

 A young adult (dating)